 Parisians used to come and relax in taverns on the water banks along the canal where painters also came to seek inspiration.
 The park is an ideal place for leisure; simply stroll, relax and discover.
 The park is home to a wide range of birds and the excellent green surfaced paths are an invitation to stroll or have a picnic.
 It offers pleasant views over the Seine river that surrounds it.
 A part of the park offers a view of woodlands and shrubs that give way to a relaxing inviting clearing.

 Visitors can enjoy the much to see and do at the Ile Saint Denis Park.
 Stroll along the surfaced paths and explore hidden corners, spot birds and wildlife or hire a bike.
-The visitors Centre offers walks and event activities regularly hosted throughout the year.
+The visitors Centre offers walks (see the PR1 walk) and event activities regularly hosted throughout the year.
 Do not hesitate to pick up information leaflets.

 The park offers a very interesting diversity of plants characterized by the humid area of the park.
 Stroll through woodlands full of life, unusual trees and all sorts of beautiful shrubs.
 Among the trees and shrubs bordering the path are beautiful White willows, Gluttonous Alders and Rowan trees.
 The park features several natural beautiful species from other countries which enhance the park such as the famous unique species from China- Ginkgo Biloba known as the maiden-hair-tree, or the American sweet-gum tree with its flamboyant autumn hazel pine and star shaped leaves.
 Large lawns, woodlands and numerous shrub shelters provide a haven for a variety of species of insects, mammals and about fifty various birds species.